mel-project/little-book-of-mil/src/chapter_3.md

     (+ 1 1))
 ```

+Unfortunately, the number of iterations in a loop must be a constant, not a
+variable.
+This is because the loop count is actually compiled into the program
+executable in order for gas costs to be statically computable.
+There are ways
+to alleviate this unergonomic syntax with types, which mil does not have.

 An example for loop:
 ```clojure
 ; Pushes 5 numbers on the stack: 0 2 4 6 8